yanshil/Fusion2PyBullet/README.md

    1. Change language preference to English
    2. Rename any full-width symbol to half-width symbol (like `。` and `（）`)
 2. Set up `base_link`
+3. Suggestion: Use **Joint2Graphviz** to check your assembled structure!
+See https://github.com/yanshil/Fusion2PyBullet/wiki/Joint2Graphviz for details

 #### Using script inside Fusion 360: Example